GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex2.md

 4. Load the new file in QGIS.
 5. Arrange the layers on the map so you can see the new layer.
-6. Use the classification function to get a better overview to get a better
+6. (optional) Use the classification function to get a better overview to get a better
    overview:
     * Right-click on the layer `Mauritius_finical_institution` in the `Layer Panel` -> `Properties`.
 A new window will open up with a vertical tab section on